Agnos-Cloud/Agnos-Cloud/README.md

 A service is a wrapper around resources (typically servers) that do the actual work of handling requests coming to the service.

-A service has a name with which it can always be referenced regardless of where its resources are located.
+A service has a name with which it can always be referenced regardless of where its resources are located. _Make rules for legitimate names._

-A service may run multiple instances of a resource to handle traffic spikes, which implies that it has a built-in load balancer.

-A service can have different resources for different environments.

-A service can have different environment variables for various environments.
+The service name must be unique within the _application_.

-A service can have inputs.
+A service can have input variables.

-A service can have outputs, including the URL.
+A service can have output variables, including the `url` output which defaults to _<SERVICE NAME>_URL_.

 A service can expose an interface.
 An interface is the set of actions a service exposes as well as the schema for the expected inputs for those actions.